jbcodeforce/eda-studies/docs/index.md

 ### Event-driven microservices

-A microservices are small application that exposes a set of operations on a single entity and communicate with each other via web API, most of the time using RESTful protocol.
+A microservices are small applications that exposes a set of operations on a single entity and communicate with each other via web API, most of the time using RESTful protocol.
 Microservices are implemented by a two-pizza size team using agile development, devops approaches and cloud native development most of the time.

 To find and design microservice, we apply the domain-driven design by addressing domain and sub-domain, searching of events, aggregates, commands and bounded contexts.
 All those DDD elements help building microservices.